 In betting, decimal odds are how much the bettor will win for every $1 they wager.
 The more you wager, the more you win.
 Take a look below to get a little more information.

-How Do You Understand Odds in Sports Betting With Decimal Odds?
+How Do You Understand Betting Odds With Decimal Odds?

 Decimal odds are the most popular types of odds and are relatively easy to understand.
 In simple terms, you'll get $1 for every $1 you wager, including the original amount you placed on the bet.
 The good thing is that it's super simple to calculate the payout for decimal odds.
 The equation is below.